AMWA-TV/is-11/docs/Behaviour - Client Side.md

 The `urn:x-nmos:cap:meta:preference` property in Constraint Sets of Active Constraints indicates relative preference between Constraint Sets of the Active Constraints of the Sender.
 The Controller MAY fill in this property in Constraint Sets based on any additional information about Receivers.

 For example, if the User in any way informs the Controller that Receiver D has precedence over the consensus of Receivers A, B, C and `urn:x-nmos:cap:meta:preference` values of Receiver D state that Constraint Set 6 has higher preference than Constraints Sets 2, 3, 4, 5, then the Constraint Sets could be 2, 3, 4, 5, 6 where Constraint Set 6 has the highest preference.

-Constraint Sets of Receiver Capabilities with `urn:x-nmos:cap:meta:enabled` set to false MUST be ignored completely while making the processing.
+Constraint Sets of Receiver Capabilities with `urn:x-nmos:cap:meta:enabled` set to false MUST be ignored completely during this process.

 ### Using the Constraint Sets